Consumer perspectives of mental health care

 Queensland has publicly reported survey data for the collection periods in 2015 to 2017 and 2019 (Queensland Health 2016, 2017a, 2017b, 2020).

-The experience of service score for each respondent is equal to the average response of questions 1–22 multiplied by 20.
+The score for each respondent is equal to the average response of questions 1–22 multiplied by 20.
 The resulting overall score converts the individual question responses into a score out of 100.
+A threshold score of 80 and above is used to indicate a positive experience of service.

-The proportion of respondents with an experience of service score over 80 on the YES measure was agreed by the former MHISSC as the metric (indicator) to be used for monitoring consumer experience of service under the Fifth National Mental Health and Suicide Prevention Plan (CHC 2017).
+The proportion of respondents with an experience of care score of 80 and above on the YES was developed as the metric (indicator) to be used for the Fifth National Mental Health and Suicide Prevention Plan to monitor consumer experience of service, as agreed by the former MHISSC (CHC 2017).
+The Mental Health and Suicide Prevention Data Governance Forum (MHSPDGF) adopted this approach to report consumer and carer experience of care under the National Mental Health and Suicide Prevention Agreement (Australian Government 2022).

-The treatment of missing data in calculating the experience of service score differs between NSW and the AIHW.
-Therefore the numbers reported by NSW Health and the AIHW’s Mental Health Online Report may differ.
+The treatment of missing data in calculating the experience of care score differs between NSW and the AIHW.
+Therefore, the numbers reported by NSW Health and the AIHW’s Mental Health Online Report may differ.

 Data in this report are supplied under the YES National Best Endeavours Data Set (YES NBEDS) agreement.
 The YES NBEDS was developed to collect and monitor consumers’ experiences of service over time.
 Participating jurisdictions agree to provide data to the YES NBEDS through their state/territory representative.